Eddie Grant (baseball): Post-career

+Eddie Grant as a U.S. Army captain during World War I.

 Upon his retirement from baseball, Grant opened a law practice in Boston.

-Grant was one of the first men to enlist when the United States entered World War I in April 1917, and he served as a captain in the 77th Division.
+Grant was one of the first men to enlist when the United States entered World War I in April 1917, and he served as a captain in the 77th Division of the U.S. Army.
 During the fierce battle of the Meuse–Argonne offensive, all of Grant's superior officers were killed or wounded, and he took command of his troops on a four-day search for the "Lost Battalion."
 During the search, an exploding shell killed Grant on October 5, 1918.
 He was the first Major League Baseball player killed in action in World War I. He was buried at the Meuse-Argonne American Cemetery in Lorraine, France.

 Grant was one of eight Major League Baseball players known either to have been killed or died from illness while serving in the armed forces during World War I. The others were Alex Burr‚ Harry Chapman, Larry Chappell‚ Harry Glenn‚ Newt Halliday, Ralph Sharman and Bun Troy.